Back

 Using Inconsistent Exchange Rates

-Mistake: Using different exchange rates for the same date or transaction type.
+Mistake: Using different exchange rates for the exact date or transaction type.

-Solution: Establish clear policies for rate sources and update frequencies.
+Solution: Establish clear policies for rate sources and update them regularly.
 Use software that maintains rate consistency across all transactions.

 Ignoring Rate Date Significance